Linux System Administrator

 RPM is a low-level package manager used for installing, upgrading, and removing software pack...read more

-Q6.
-How to reset the root password
+Q. How do you reset the root password?

 To reset the root password, you can use the single-user mode or a bootable Linux distribution.